dandavies23/smoothie-moves/README.md

 3. The game should have a perceived educational or cognitive benefit.

-4. For it to be sociable game rather than insular and self contained.
+4. The game should be sociable rather than over absorbing or insular.

-5. Game reminds them of computer / arcade games they played when young.
+5. The game reminds them of computer / arcade games they played when young.

 ### Owner goals

-1. Get pleasure from seeing children playing the game.
+1. Get pleasure from seeing children and adults playing the game.

-2. Increase traffic to the web app.
+2. Increase traffic to the web app and spread to friends.

+3. Proritise organised considered though over speed.